Kate Duval Hughes

-Kate Duval Hughes (born June 15, 1837) was an American author and inventor.
+Kate Duval Hughes (born June 15, 1837) was an American author and inventor of two window-sash-security devices.

 Early life and family

 Hughes was born in Philadelphia, Pennsylvania on June 15, 1837.
 Her father, French-born Peter Stephen Duval, owned a large lithographic firm in Philadelphia.
 Her brother was Stephen C. Duval.

-Hughes married, but the marriage ended in divorce.
+She married, but the marriage ended in divorce.
 At the same, the family fortune was lost.
-She then spent several years Europe before moving Washington, D. C. She took a job with a federal agency.
-She never remarried, instead concentrated on her career and her writing.
+She then spent several years in Europe before moving to Washington, D. C. where she took a job with a federal agency.
+She never remarried and instead concentrated on her career, her inventions and her writing.

 Career

 Hughes invented two Combined Window Sash Fasteners and Holders, receiving patents on both of them.
 Using her inventions, a home owner could lower and raise the upper and lower sashes of their windows to a limited extent, increasing home security.